SoumyaSubhrajit/JavaScript-Notes/Unveiling the Evolution of JavaScript.md

 ## Chapter 3: JavaScript as a Brand

 JavaScript evolved beyond a mere scripting language, ascending to the status of a brand synonymous with client-side dynamism in web development.
-Its ability to add interactivity and responsiveness to web pages made it an indispensable tool for web developers, propelling it to the forefront of web development.
+Its ability to add interactivity and responsiveness to web pages made it an indispensable tool for web developers, propelling it to the forefront of web development..

 ## Chapter 4: The Chronicles of ECMAScript Standardization